 CPA requires all speakers to sign a W-9 form if they are receiving an honorarium.
 Download the W-9 form here.

-Faculty Disclosure of Commercial Support Form
+Faculty Disclosure of Integrity and Independence Form

 If there is a conflict of interest, this must be resolved prior to the presentation, which may include review from CPA staff and the CPA Education Committee.

 As required by ACPE, every presentation must include a financial disclosure slide at the beginning, and all speakers must announce at the beginning if they have (or do not have) a conflict.
 If a conflict existed, speakers must include a statement that all conflicts were resolved.
 Fellow/resident presenters also must include the same information about conflict and resolution as above for each preceptor mentor.
-Learn more about the ACPE Guidelines on Non-Commercialism and Conflict of Interest Declaration here.

 An important note about off-label use: ACPE requires speakers to indicate either on a slide or verbally, when discussing off-label use of a medication or device.
 Education materials must not include commercial advertising, logos or product-group messages.